ZgblKylin/KylinPluginFramework/README.md

   - Object's every property could be configured
   - QObject's object-tree-hierarchy is also supported.
   - Object can be initialized in sub-thread by configuration, you needn't write any code about it.
-- **Component**: Seperate configeration files are supported -- a `component` file is used to describe a subset of the configuration, and it behaves like a single concrete object, to be configured in other components or main configuration file.
+- **Component**: Separated configuration files are supported -- a `component` file is used to describe a subset of the configuration, and it behaves like a single concrete object, to be configured in other components or main configuration file.
 - **Powerful log system**: KPF use [log4qt](https://github.com/ZgblKylin/log4qt)(Not which one imported from log4j) to record logs.
-- **Pentiful APIs**: Advanced user can control every behaviors described above.
+- **Plentiful APIs**: Advanced user can control every behaviors described above.

 # Docs
 Only coments at present, sorry for this.